 The AUCSA provides funding and an organizational framework for the committees, thus creating a platform that enables students to develop themselves professionally and organize fun social events.
 The committee boards have a set structure with clearly divided tasks, comprising at least of chair, secretary, and treasurer, all of which are vital for the functioning of committee boards.
 Furthermore, the AUCSA strives to create a great, open, and interactive social community at AUC.
 We want to create a full community feeling for the students.
 We try to do so by our five pillars, which guide every decision we make.

-In addition to engaging with our existing committees, the AUCSA also supports the creation of new ones.
 We here at AUC very openly celebrate the fact that our students are highly motivated, creative individuals, bursting to the seams with ideas.
 As their representative student association, we do our utmost to ensure that these ideas and initiatives have the opportunity to grow

 An association’s success is best measured in the activity of its members; without the eager, high-energy people who create content for the community, the AUCSA would be nothing.
 An important element in sustaining this community is inspiring our first years to get involved.
 It is important to us that our first years develop a sense of belonging to AUC, so that they may, in time, come to love Science Park as much as we do.
 To instill this feeling in our students, we organize a gezellige Introduction Week in collaboration with AUC management, take our first years on a mystery Introduction Weekend before their first day of classes, and organize special events and promos specifically for first years.
 In doing so, we hope that in a year’s time, when they enter their second year of university, they will help the AUCSA welcome a new set of first years to our community.

-AUC Spirit is our newest pillar, added in the ’16 – ’17 academic year.
 Inspired by the strong bond university students have with their alma maters, we feel that creating an environment that fosters school spirit is an essential part of community building within a university.
 As AUC is an active member of the UCSRN Tournament, which stimulates friendly rivalry amongst the UC’s of the Netherlands, we hope to encourage our students to actively participate and showcase their AUC pride, be it by competing or by cheering their peers on to victory.